Safeguarding Statement

 - Enhances the quality of life of vulnerable adults by acting primarily in the best interests and according to the wishes and feelings of adults at risk, enabling them to participate appropriately in any processes affecting them

-- Promotes the welfare of vulnerable adults by taking seriously all allegations of abuse, regardless of the source of the information and investigate them according to the agreed multi-agency procedures
+- Promotes the welfare of children and vulnerable adults by taking seriously all allegations of abuse, regardless of the source of the information and investigates them according to the agreed multi-agency procedures

 - Ensuring all staff are subject to rigorous recruitment procedures including Disclosure and Barring (DBS) checks